 VISUAL IMPAIRMENT

 “Ok,” you’re thinking.
 “Now here’s one where it’s really, truly, for real not possible to belay - right?”
 You would be wronger than rong*.
 Blind or Visually Impaired belayers are some of the safest that I know.
 I’ll use my friend Bill Casson as an example.
 If I’m the climber, I don’t leave the ground until Bill actually feels my knot, that it’s going through both soft points, and verifies with me watching that his belay device is rigged properly and is locked.
-When was the last time you had such a thorough partner check with one of your abled friends?
+When was the last time you had such a thorough partner check with one of your sighted friends?

 When it comes to VI belaying, systems checks and communication are key.
 A quiet space helps, so the climber can call clearly to the belayer.
 The climber may have to give more feedback than they’re used to for slack and tension, but that’s about all.